Air Fryer Recipe

 Crispy Lentil and Potato Croquettes

-These crispy lentil and potato croquettes are perfect for air frying and make a nutritious snack or appetizer.
+These crisp lentil and potato croquettes are just right for the air fryer, making a wholesome snack or appetiser with a lovely golden bite.

 Ingredients